performancecopilot/pcp/src/pmdas/hacluster/README.md

 ### `hacluster.drbd.split_brain`

-This metric signals if there is a split brain occurring in drbd per instance resource:volume.
+This metric signals if there is a split brain occurring in DRBD per instance resource:volume.
 The metric will return the value `1` if a split brain is detected, otherwise it will be `0`.

 In order for this metric to function, you will need to set-up a custom DRBD split-brain handler.

 #### Setting up the DRBD split-brain handler

-1) Copy the hook into all drbd nodes:
+1) Copy the hook into all DRBD nodes:

 The hook is available from:
 https://github.com/SUSE/ha-sap-terraform-deployments/blob/72c9d3ecf6c3f6dd18ccb7bcbde4b40722d5c641/salt/drbd_node/files/notify-split-brain-haclusterexporter-suse-metric.sh